naman0727/naman_one/README.md

 # naman_one
-This is a demo for Git and Github Class.
+This is a demo for Git and Github Class

+# Teacher
+Naman

+# Student
+Suman